chharvey/counterpoint/docs/reference/types.md

 0 .
 5;   %> Error
 ```

-We can write floats in “scientific-like notation”, such as `6.022e23`.
+Floats can be written in “scientific-like notation”, such as `6.022e23`.
 This represents *6.022 &times; 10<sup>23</sup>*.
 This notation consts of the following parts:
 - the whole part (an integer)